 Potential issues revealed during the audit process result in a Corrective Action Plan (CAP), which is reviewed by our suppliers before the auditors leave.
 Audits are given a rating by the external auditors of 'Satisfactory', 'Needs Continuous Improvement', 'Needs Immediate Action' or 'Zero Tolerance'.

 Purchasing teams must follow upon the implementation of all CAPs by suppliers.

-Sites rated as 'Zero Tolerance' must immediately halt production and are subject to a follow-up audit that has ensured the relevant issues have been resolved.
-The follow-up audit, which is paid for by the supplier, must be rated either 'Satisfactory' or 'Needs Continuous Improvement' in order for trade relations and production to resume.
+Sites rated as 'Zero Tolerance' must immediately halt production and are subject to a follow-up audit.
+The follow-up audit, which is paid for by the supplier, must be rated either 'Satisfactory' or 'Need Continuous Improvement' in order for trade relations and production to resume.